OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 In 2016, [Smith et al., 2016](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Smith%20et%20al.%2C%202016.pdf) wrote a research paper about the principles of software citation as part of the FORCE11 Software Citation Working Group.
 In the same way that you would want to cite software that you have used as part of good research practices, it is important to make your research easily citable too.
 When citing any software used for your own research, you should include at minimum:

-- the author name(s),
+- The author name(s),
-- software title,
+- Software title,
-- version number, and
+- Version number, and
-- the unique identifier/locator (DOI or URL).
+- The unique identifier/locator (DOI or URL).

 The six principles of software citation by [Smith et al., (2016)](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Smith%20et%20al.%2C%202016.pdf) are provided here: